 Whether contents are raw or cooked, the jar should be preheated to avoid thermal shock.
 The need for preheating of lids is subjective as the heat created in the pressure canner will be sufficient to soften the plastisol and the temperatures in the canner are sufficient for any microorganisms present on the lid.
 It is important for these jars to vent properly, so be careful to not over-tighten.

-There are many variables that may impact your sealing rate.
+Many variables may impact your sealing rate.
 Whenever a process is performed by hand, there are variations.
-Here are a few things to consider as you preserve…whether you are starting out, or trying your hand at a new process, new foods or a different style of lid or jar.
+Here are a few things to consider as you preserve…whether you are starting out, or trying your hand at a new process, new foods or a different style or brand of lid or jar.

 Compatibility of jars and closures with product and process is the responsibility of the user.
 Please consult your process authority and test packaging components for suitability.